 I am currently writing a paper on the rehabilitation of Kantian epistemology for quantum physics and relativity theory.
+I know it sounds a lot to take in, I think if people got this title in school or college they would have turned to collegepaperworld to help them!
+Anyway, where was I?
 This is a small accumulation of my findings online, and there doesn’t appear to be much beyond a dismissal of Kant because space and time – formally immutable superstructures within which everything exists – have been shown by quantum physics and relativity theory to be affected by movement and gravity, thereby making them both objects.
 Of course, there are a few notable exceptions such as this website entitled the Friesian School:

 Kant’s idea that space and time do not exist among things-in-themselves has been curiously affirmed by Relativity and quantum mechanics.
 In Relativity, time simply ceases to pass at the velocity of light: for photons that have travelled to us as part of the Cosmic Background Radiation, time has stood still for most of the history of the universe.
 On the other hand, quantum mechanics now posits “non-locality,” i.e. physical distances, and so the limitation of the velocity of light in Relativity, don’t seem to exist.
 This means that although time may apply to the wave function, space may not.
 The full empirical reality of space is only found among discrete particles and objects.